williamandrews2/etch-a-sketch/README.md

 # Etch-A-Sketch
 ## Introduction
 This was a simple sketchpad created using HTML, CSS, and JavaScript as part of the Odin Project.
+The live site can be found [here](https://williamandrews2.github.io/etch-a-sketch/).

 ## How to Use
 Upon loading the page in a live server or website, click on the Etch-A-Sketch board to toggle between free-cursor mode and coloring mode.
 You can choose to use black ink, erase, rainbow ink, or reset the board.